ygidtu/trackplot/docs/command.md

     --show-site                   Whether to draw additional site plot --site-strand [all|+|-]       Which strand kept for site plot, default use all  [default: all]
-    --show-junction-num           Whether to show the number of junctions --sc-density-height-ratio FLOAT
+    --included-junctions TEXT     The junction id for including, chr1:1-100 --show-junction-num           Whether to show the number of junctions --sc-density-height-ratio FLOAT
                                   The relative height of single cell density